Denny Substation Project Update

 Denny Network Construction

-As of September 1, eight electrical vaults and 2,100 feet of duct bank have been installed.
-See the below map showing where these installations have occurred.
+As of mid-November, nine electrical vaults and 2,100 feet of duct bank have been installed.
+The map below shows where these installations have occurred.

 Completed vault and duct banks installation